If you struggle to clean your home, the Japanese cleaning principle of Kiyomeru may be the key

 What are the benefits of Kiyomeru?

-Karina adds, 'Kiyomeru is more than a method, it’s a mindset shift that encourages respect for your environment and yourself.
+Karina says, 'Kiyomeru is more than a method, it’s a mindset shift that encourages respect for your environment and yourself.
 By adopting this approach, you can turn cleaning from a dreaded task into a ritual of care and rejuvenation.
 Even small steps taken with intention can transform your home into a sanctuary of peace and positivity.'

 - It creates a sense of harmony and balance: 'Kiyomeru helps to bring a heightened awareness to maintain the purity of both our inner and outer worlds.
 By doing so, we create a peaceful and loving environment for both ourselves and those around us,' says Azumi.

-- Your mindset about cleaning will become re-framed in a positive way: Azumi adds, 'If you are struggling to clean and declutter your home, you must examine your belief system regarding cleaning.
+- Your mindset about cleaning will become re-framed in a positive way: Azumi says, 'If you are struggling to clean and declutter your home, you must examine your belief system regarding cleaning.
 Do you subconsciously view it as a menial or low-value task?
 By shifting your perspective with “Kiyomeru” in your daily life, you can embrace cleaning as an act of care and appreciation rather than a chore.'

 - Energy shift: 'A purified space can uplift your mood, boost motivation, and create mental clarity,' says Karina.